privacyguides/privacyguides.org/docs/maps.md

 ![OsmAnd logo](assets/img/maps/osmand.svg){ align=right }

-**OsmAnd** is an offline map and navigation application based on OpenStreetMap.
+**OsmAnd** is an offline map and navigation application based on OpenStreetMap, offering turn-by-turn navigation for walking, cycling, driving as well as public transport.
 It is open-source and does not collect any user data.
 Some features are paid if you download the app from the Play Store or Apple App Store, but a completely free (though unofficial) version is available on F-Droid.
-OsmAnd offers turn-by-turn navigation for walking, cycling, driving as well as public transport.

 [:octicons-home-16: Homepage](https://osmand.net/){ .md-button .md-button--primary }
 [:octicons-eye-16:](https://osmand.net/docs/legal/privacy-policy/){ .card-link title="Privacy Policy" }
 [:octicons-info-16:](https://osmand.net/docs/intro){ .card-link title=Documentation}
-:octicons-code-16:](https://github.com/osmandapp){ .card-link title="Source Code" }
+[:octicons-code-16:](https://github.com/osmandapp){ .card-link title="Source Code" }

 <details class="downloads" markdown>
 <summary>Downloads</summary>